Alexz Johnson: 2004–2007: Instant Star and Final Destination

+In 2005 she made guest appearances in the made-for-TV films Reefer Madness: The Movie Musical, with her vocals included in the ensemble on the release of the film's official promo disk and soundtrack releases.
+As well as Lifetime's original film Selling Innocence, released July 2, 2005.

-Most of the original recordings for the originally planned debut album were written by Johnson in early 2005, but she had yet to find a major label to help create and release the songs.
+Most of the original recordings for her originally planned debut album were written by Johnson in early 2005, but she had yet to find a major label to help create and release the songs.
 In early 2006, Johnson announced she was leaving the indie Canadian label Orange Records that released the first two soundtracks to Instant Star, in search of something to showcase her as an artist and not her fictional counterpart, Jude Harrison.

 Johnson auditioned for the role of Julie Christensen in the thriller Final Destination 3.
 She showed up at the audition in an all-black, punk rockish outfit, later claiming that she was in a bad mood.
 The casting directors concluded she was a better fit for the role of Erin Ulmer, a character with a bad attitude.
 Her performance attracted praise from some critics, including one (writing for The Philadelphia Inquirer) who said: "The characters are so loathsome, you're glad to see them go.
 Except for two: the goth couple Ian (Kris Lemche) and Erin (Alexz Johnson).
 He's a cynical know-it-all, like Dennis Miller with black fingernails; she's like Parker Posey with raccoon mascara.."
-In 2007, Johnson starred in the Lifetime movie, Devil's Diary, for which she received a Leo Award nomination, in the category of Best Lead Performance by a Female in a Feature-Length Drama.
+In 2007, Johnson starred in the Lifetime film Devil's Diary, for which she received a Leo Award nomination, in the category of Best Lead Performance by a Female in a Feature-Length Drama.